 Laundering is only part of the equation when it comes to clean and safe linen.
-As a healthcare provider, you should always check to make sure a laundry service’s clean linen have been transported using barrier methods to keep them separated from soiled linen and free from dust, dirt and other contaminants during transport.
+As a healthcare provider, you should always check to make sure a laundry service’s clean linen have been transported using barrier methods, such as plastic-wrapping linen, to keep them separated from soiled linen and free from dust, dirt and other contaminants during transport.

 Transportation reveals another weakness of the hygienically clean claim: Textiles are only hygienically clean until they are contaminated, whether through poor transport procedures or through pathogen contact in the healthcare setting.